kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

-# How to write SLF4J logs into file
+# How to write SLF4J logs into file; i.e. How to customize Logback configuration in Katalon Studio

 This is a [Katalon Studio](https://katalon.com/katalon-studio) for demonstration purpose.
 You can download the zip from the [Releases](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/releases/) page on the GitHub.